openedx/openedx-webhooks/README.rst

 - Changes to the title or description of a pull request are copied over to the associated Jira issue to keep them in sync.

+- If a change to a pull request requires a different Jira issue, the old issue is deleted, and a new one made.
+For example, if a blended pull request doesn't have "[BD-xx]" in the title, an OSPR issue gets made initially.
+  Now when the developer updates the title, the OSPR issue is deleted, and a new BLENDED issue is created for it.

 2020-07-14
 ~~~~~~~~~~